Olost

 The village feast in honor of its patron saint is on August 15.
 The village has a public school and two factories.
 The nearest train station is in Vic and from there a minibus provides transportation service.
 The main products in the village are agricultural:corn, potatoes, sunflower seeds and wheat.
 Nearby farms raise cows, pigs and poultry.

 Near Olost at 6 km, is the artificial lake and dam of Reixach or of Santa Creu de Joglars over the river Gavarresa.
 To reach it one must take the road from Olost to Prats de Lluçanès and take the private road to Reixach a few km from Olost.
 The lake is good for some fishing of small and medium carp (Cyprinus carpio) and some northern pike (Esox lucius) that was introduced from North America.

 In 2015, the municipality voted to join a proposed new comarca of Lluçanès, but the plan was put on hold due to insufficient support.
+Formerly part of Osona, it was finally incorporated into the new Lluçanès comarca in 2023.